-The Block 2B joint venture partnership was granted approval for entry into the Third Renewal Period under the Block 2B Exploration Right, which is for a period of two years ending November 16, 2022.
-The Third Renewal Period has an obligation to drill a well and is the final period under the Block 2B Exploration Right.
-In the event of a commercial discovery and prior to expiry of the Block 2B Exploration Right, the joint venture partnership has the exclusive right to apply for a Production Right with the Government of the Republic of South Africa.
-The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership must make 10% of the Block 2B Exploration Right available to Historically Disadvantaged South Africans at fair market value.
+Prior to the expiry of the Block 2B Exploration Right on November 16, 2022, the joint venture partnership submitted an application for a Production Right application with the Government of the Republic of South Africa.
+The last exploration period included an obligation to drill a well, which was satisfied by the drilling of the Gazania-1 exploration well.
+The Government of the Republic of South Africa has a 10% back-in right, and the joint venture partnership was required to make 10% of the Block 2B Exploration Right available to Historically Disadvantaged South Africas at fair market value.

 Reserves have yet to be attributed to the Company's interest in Block 2B.
-Contingent resources have been attributed to the A-J Basin.
-These contingent oil resources are assigned to the project maturity sub-class 'Development Unclarified', as defined in the COGE Handbook, on the basis that significant further appraisal is needed to clarify potential for development.
+Contingent resources have been attributed to the A-J Basin; however, these contingent resources have not been reviewed to reflect the results of the Gazania-1 exploration well.
+These contingent oil resources were assigned to the project maturity sub-class 'Development Unclarified', as defined in the Canadian Oil and Gas Evaluation Handbook, on the basis that significant further appraisal is needed to clarify potential for development.
 Successful exploitation of the A-J1 well oil discovery is contingent on further appraisal drilling to better define the extent of the accumulation and the continuity of the reservoir, the demonstration of commercial well flow rates, the definition of development plans and the demonstration of commerciality.